d-kozak/spark-assignment/Assignment.md

 67529,microsoft,none," Dec 14, 2010",Former Employee - Sen ....
 ```
 ## Run the code
-The whole repository is a gradle module with source code written in [Kotlin](http://kotlinlang.org).
+The whole repository is a gradle module and the source code is written in [Kotlin](http://kotlinlang.org).
 It can be compiled into jar using the following command.
 ```
 gralde jar
 ```